stazay/excel_extractor/README.md

-# excel_extractor - a basic relational database creator
+# excel_extractor - a basic 'relational database' tool

 The purpose of this code is to be able to consolidate data from Excel spreadsheets.